Six Bars – the Hidden Gems of BA

 The Harrison Speakeasy, Palermo

-The one at the top of the list is ‘The Harrison Speakeasy’ on Malabia 1764 in the neighbourhood of Palermo.
+The one at the top of the list is ‘The Harrison Speakeasy’ on Malabia 1764 in the neighborhood of Palermo.
 This top-secret exclusive prohibition bar is located behind Nicky NY Sushi but the question is how do you enter.
 In order to get in, you need to have a few contacts or splash out on a meal and try charming one of the waiters.
 I won’t give too much away, but if you do manage to wangle your way in you certainly won’t regret this one.
 You can’t book or ring up for this one, in fact, you can’t even take photos – see I told you it was exclusive.

 Open Mon-Fri 9pm-3am.
 Arévalo 1443.
 Restorando.com.ar 011 4777-6541